 Note: Traffic to port 8080 is blocked by the default identity router firewall rules.
 You must configure a custom firewall rule to access the status servlet on port 8080.

 You can achieve optimal balance between resource usage and fault tolerance by configuring clusters with odd numbers of identity routers.

 SSO Agent High Availability Features

 - Load balancing

 Load balancing is a high availability feature that improves identity router response time and reliability during periods of heavy network traffic, when large numbers of users attempt authentication simultaneously.
 A load balancer directs network traffic among multiple identity routers in a cluster.
 In a load-balanced cluster, user network traffic does not reach the identity routers directly by their individual host names.
 Instead, the traffic reaches the load balancer by its DNS name.
 The load balancer forwards the requests based on the available capacity of each identity router.
 Load balancing is a prerequisite for all other high availability features.
 For more information on load balancers, see Load Balancer Requirements.

 SSO Agent Keychain Synchronization

 In an SSO Agent deployment, keychain synchronization is a high availability feature that enables sharing of stored application-specific user credentials among the identity routers in a cluster, or from one cluster to another.
 If an identity router or cluster becomes unavailable for any reason while keychain synchronization is enabled, users can still authenticate using stored credentials on a separate synchronized identity router or cluster.
-Keychains are synchronized within a cluster automatically when you enable high availability functionality for the cluster.
+Keychains are synchronized within a cluster automatically when you enable high availability for the cluster, and each time changes are published within the cluster.
 You configure synchronization between clusters manually using cluster relationships.